wlepage/digitalimagecorrelation/index.md

 <br /><br />![DIC basics]({{site.baseurl}}/assets/img/DICbasics-01.png)<br /><br />

-## Subsets, splines, and sub-pixel interpolation
+## Subset and step sizes

-An important criterion for DIC is the subset size.
-The most important factor for determining subset size is the requirement for each subset to contain at least three speckles (Sutton, Orteu, Schreier. [doi:10.1007/978-0-387-78747-3](https://doi.org/10.1007/978-0-387-78747-3)).
-A secondary factor for subset size is the competition between
+Two important dimensions in a DIC calculation are the _subset size_ and the _step size_.
+The subset size is the width and height of the subset square in the reference image.
+The step size is the distance between subset centers.
+Both the subset size and step size are measured in units of pixels.
+The most important factor for determining subset size is that each subset should contain at least three speckles (Sutton, Orteu, Schreier. [doi:10.1007/978-0-387-78747-3](https://doi.org/10.1007/978-0-387-78747-3)).
+A secondary factor for choosing subset size is the competition of better pattern matching for bigger subsets (with more uniqueness for a larger area of features in the image) versus better spatial resolution for smaller subsets (with less spatial smoothing/filtering of the image data).
+A third factor is that larger subsets require more computation time.
+The step size has a much stronger effect on spatial resolution than the subset size.
+Smaller step sizes yield more DIC data points and thus higher spatial resolution.

-+ Subset size selection, spline interpolation, and saturated pixels (at least 3 specks/subset = Big Red; bigger subsets = better pattern matching with reference image, but smooths out the DIC data (lower spatial resolution) and also increases computation time.)
+## Spatial and temporal resolution limits

+Two important questions for planning DIC experiments are (1) What is the smallest displacement that this experiment can reliably measure?, and (2) What is the image exposure time that should be used?

+(1) The smallest possible displacement measurement is limited by the quality of the experiment's images.
+In general, DIC algorithms are capable of detecting sub-pixel displacements on the order of 0.01 px.
+Sub-pixel displacement resolution is enabled by interpolation (generally bicubic spline interpoltion) on the image data.
+A simple example of this interpolation is demonstrated below on a portion of an image from a DIC experiment.
+In practice, experimental variables introduce error into the measurements, and the smallest displacement measurements that can be expected from DIC, often called the "noise floor," is on the order of 0.10 px.

 <br /><br />![Interpolation]({{site.baseurl}}/assets/img/interpolation-01.png)<br /><br />

-## Spatial and temporal resolution limits
-Blurring (how fast to capture images?)
-Noise floor (how small can you go?)
+(2) Since the noise floor of DIC in practice is about 0.10 px, then the images should be captured with an exposure time that limits the sample motion during the exposure time to less than 0.10 px (or even less than 0.05 px to be safe).
+If the exposure time exceeded the noise floor of the calculation, then the images would have blurring that would deteriorate the DIC displacement accuracy.
+For example, if the sample displacement is 1 micron/second, and the imaging resolution is 10 microns/px, then the DIC noise floor is `0.10 px * (10 microns/px) = 1 micron`, so the image exposure time should be less than 1 second (or less than 0.1 second to be safe, by matching the limit of 0.01 px for DIC algorithms).

 ## Strain calculation

-* small strain assumption
-* also strain filter (gradients can be missed, see JC's SEM-DIC paper)
-* Info about averaging the strains in the field (small strain assumption) vs using an extensometer
+Computing strains is a common post-processing step with the displacements from DIC.
+Generally, spatial strains are computed from the displacements with a spatial derivative that has a filtering operator.
+This filtering in the strain calculation can blur highly-localized deformations with sharp features or discontinuities.
+With spatial filtering to compute the strains, the sharp features are smoothed out and can hide key phenomena like slip bands (Stinville, et al. [doi:10.1007/s11340-015-0083-4](http://doi.org/10.1007/s11340-015-0083-4).

+A second precaution for using DIC strain data is that the field of strains calculated with spatial derivatives on DIC displacements make a small strain assumption (from _infinitesimal strain_ theory, in contrast with _finite strain_ theory).
+In the small strain assumption, the higher order term of the strain calculation is neglected.
+Broadly, the small strain assumption has less than 10% error for strains less than 10%, but is problematic for strains larger than 10%.
+An alternative to using spatial strains with DIC data is creating "virtual extensometers" that measure a one-dimensional engineering strain (change in length divided by original length).
+For a uniaxial tension experiment with DIC, many virtual extensometers can be defined across the gauge length of the sample, and then an average engineering strain (and statistics on the measurement noise) can be computed.

 #### Further reading
 1. Sutton, Michael A., Jean Jose Orteu, and Hubert Schreier.
 Image correlation for shape, motion and deformation measurements: basic concepts, theory and applications.
 Springer Science & Business Media, 2009. [doi:10.1007/978-0-387-78747-3](https://doi.org/10.1007/978-0-387-78747-3)
 1. Michel Bornert, François Hild, Jean-José Orteu and Stéphane Roux.
 Digital image correlation.
 Chapter 6 of _Full-field measurements and identification in solid mechanics_, Grédiac, Michel, and François Hild, eds.
 John Wiley & Sons, 2012. [doi:10.1002/9781118578469.ch6](http://doi.org/10.1002/9781118578469.ch6)
 1. François Hild and Stéphane Roux.
 Digital image correlation.
 Chapter 5 of  _Optical methods for solid mechanics: a full-field approach_, Rastogi, Pramod K., and Erwin Hack, eds.
 John Wiley & Sons, 2012.
+1. Wikipedia, Infinitesimal strain theory. [https://en.wikipedia.org/wiki/Infinitesimal_strain_theory](https://en.wikipedia.org/wiki/Infinitesimal_strain_theory).

 <a name="DICtypes"></a>
 # 2. Types of DIC algorithms